 - Improved heart health

-- Help avoiding serious diseases caused by sedentary lifestyle
+- Reduced risk of developing diseases caused by a sedentary lifestyle

 - A way to tell the time

 A gentle walking program is suitable for all ages, genders and most health problems.
 If you can walk, you can start.
 However, as with any new exercise program, one must not ignore any pre-existing health issues.
 If you have a chronic or serious condition, research the limits and then work with your limitations, not against them.